 Control Relationships.
 As discussed in Note 2 of our consolidated financial statements, Catterton and Argentia each own approximately 45% of our equity interests; however, the terms of the certificate of incorporation prevent control by either Sponsor acting on its own.
-However, as discussed above, we expect to enter into the 2013 Stockholders Agreement with our Sponsors, under which our Sponsors will agree to elect each other's director nominees and to not take certain actions affecting us without the consent of the other Sponsor.
-See "- Stockholders Agreement" for a description of the material provisions of the 2013 Stockholders Agreement.
+However, as discussed above, we expect to enter into the 2013 Stockholders Agreement with our Sponsors will agree to elect each other's director nominees and to not take certain actions affecting us without the consent of the other Sponsor.
+See "-Stockholders Agreement" for a description of the material provisions of the 2013 Stockholders Agreement.
 As a result, our Sponsors could potentially have significant influence over all matters presented to our stockholders for approval, including election and removal of our directors and change in control transactions.
-The interests of our Sponsors may not always coincide with the interests of the other holders."
+The interests of our Sponsors may not always coincide with the interests of the other holders of our common stock.
+See "Risk Factors-Our principal stockholders and their affiliates own a substantial portion of our outstanding equity, and their interests may not always coincide with the interests of the other holders."